 After a quick recap of entry 13, we see an unknown force breathing “life” onto Big Boss.
 We see Stephen and his pals again and Death looking happy as hell.
 In the next panel, we see two reapers, one being forced to go after Stephen.
 The leader here is not Big Boss, but an unseen threat that’s apparently been looming in the shadows.
 To destroy Stephen, they drag him back into Wacky World.
 “Say what?!?”
 It got all sassy up in here!
 This began the lengthier stories in the series.
 As Stephen fights the Grim Reaper, we learn that it was a recently revived and fully healed Big Boss who is tired of fighting Stephen and has decided to turn over a new leaf and help him.
 Why?
 Because villains turning good was popular or something.
 Afterwards, Stephen finds some vampire supplies and looks in amazement with derp face.
 Now, Stephen and his arch-nemesis are the best of friends!
 But the Bigger Boss isn’t having any of that!
 (That’s not his name, by the way).
 A chase gives way through another maze until Stephen eventually finds himself cornered by this bastardized Tasdevil.
 Once he defeated the creature, he is grabbed by the Bigger Boss (still not his name).
 When all hope is lost, Jamin returns to save the day and holds back the baddie with the power of the palm, which somehow works in a gruesome fashion.
 Stephen and Jamin toss the Bigger Boss (again…) and the Reaper into a vat of acid that just happened to be lying around.
 They say their good-byes to their new friend and are glad that it is finally over.

 A quick recap shows that our heroes were wrong.
 It’s not over.
 One thing I’d like to note here is the slight change in art style.
 It’s not improved greatly but it seems to be growing.
 Our supernatural antagonists feel that the best way to get the attention of our heroes is to murder some random shlubs that they just happen to run across.
 But hey it works because after seeing the wounds of the victims, they know what’s going on.
 Stephen goes to confirm his suspicions which turn out to be true, much to his dismay.
 He grabs Jamin and they set forth on another adventure.
 This was the first time the title was not present above the maze, giving it more of a comic book feel than it had.
 We see some banter between our heroes about how to defeat the big bads.
 Their idea is absolutely ridiculous but whatever.
 They eventually find a controller with a button.
 Suddenly they become characters in a Tex Avery cartoon, freaking out over the giant Tasdevil general, complete with helmet!
 The Tasdevil could eat them but instead he eats poison meat, which kills him.
 But they decide to light him on fire too, just in case.
 They continue their journey only to run into the Reaper.
 Clearly the acid did nothing to him.
 Maybe ruined his robe.
-They attack and defeat the Reaper but then run into the Bigger Boss, who was probably supposed to be the Devil even though I never said that…never really gave him a name…but here he is half-melted, assuming the acid work on him, at least somewhat.
+They attack and defeat the Reaper but then run into the Bigger Boss, who was probably supposed to be the Devil even though I never said that…never really gave him a name…but here he is half-melted, assuming the acid worked on him, at least somewhat.
 At some point, Stephen dropped the controller with the button which he steps on and unleashes Big Boss upon Bigger Boss!
 Convenient!
-With Big Boss’s help, they defeat the baddies and take their spirits? and shove them into a cannon?? and shoot them into Heaven???
+With Big Boss’s help, they defeat the baddies and take their spirits (?) and shove them into a cannon (??) and shoot them into Heaven (???)
 I have never done drugs but you’d never know it.
 BOOM AAAAAAAH!!!!
 To which Stephen responds, “Golly!“….(sigh)

 Entry 16 is where things got deep.
 I have always been fascinated with dark versions of good characters.
 I understand the concept is contrived, but in my opinion when it’s done well it can be fascinating.
 Since ideas from Zelda II were constantly sources of inspiration, Shadow was conceived to be the next big threat.
 While his origins were simple and uninspiring, I wanted to make him feel like a true threat.
 So much so that I had Stephen get beaten to near death by Shadow.
-Luckily Jamin was able to help Stephen from being killed and eventually the day was won.
+Luckily, Jamin was able to help Stephen from being killed and eventually the day was won.

 If you missed it at the end of the last entry, sprinkly stuff fell from the clouds which I’m guess was evil magic.
 This magic infects Stephen’s shadow and BOOM new villain.
 Shadow was instructed to make his way to the Wall (as it came to be known) to continue the work of our other baddies.
 Before he does that, he kills a local vagrant just because.
 Surprisingly, the officer who witnessed it knows exactly what Stephen’s shadow looks like and KNEW it was his shadow so he goes to question him.
 That’s a hell of a detective.
 Stephen is obviously shocked and the officer’s brilliant detective skills make him so observant that he notices Stephen has no shadow.
 Stephen knows what’s going on but can’t explain it, and the officer has dick to prove Stephen murdered anyone so it’s all good.
 Stephen immediately takes off to the wall alone and is confronted a new maze, which is meant to be seen as extremely hard but doesn’t look like it at all.
 Hey, we’re sixteen mazes in, we have to keep ramping this shit up.
 Shadow confronts Stephen and beats him within an inch of his life, something none of his other adversaries did.
 Sure, they may have kidnapped him but not this.
 Shadow proclaims, “I’m your toughest challenge yet,” and it shows.
 Stephen musters the strength to call Jamin via a walkie-talkie that can communicate through dimensions.
 Cool tech, bro.
 Jamin rushes to help his friend only to be caught immediately upon entering.
 The minions take Jamin to Shadow, who calls him a fool for coming after Stephen whom you think he would have killed during this time.
 Jamin uses another classic bomb out of the pocket and hits Shadow with it, who somehow lost an eye from the blast.
 However, Shadow has a heal ball and super charges himself into Super Shadow (I would imagine that’s who he is now).
 Jamin lunges for the ball but Shadow tosses it away… which seems dumb but we have a story to tell.
 Jamin goes after the ball into another section of the maze.